Jelvibean/challenge/README.md

 - Add ability for your unit test to run at the build command.
 - If team prefers using yarn, I would install the yarn abilities.
 I believe there is backing to it being the better choice.

-I am sure there is more but these are the ones I know from outside of Next and what I have the opportunity to have experience in.
+I am sure there is plenty more with more brainstorming.
+But these are the ones I have most been exposed to.

 Overall I hope this gives you a picture of my thinking.
 Thank you for reviewing!!!